 - Be Yourself: The Aesop.

-- Canon Foreigner: Hailey, once in the ballet worlds.
+- Canon Foreigner: In-universe.
+Hailey, once in the ballet worlds, does not have a canon character assigned to her.
 This gets her taken captive by the Snow Queen.

 - Color-Coded for Your Convenience: The Snow Queen's control over others is blue, while Kristyn's free dancing is pink.

 - Cool Crown: There are several of these, such as Odette's tiara and the tiara Kristyn wears when in the pink ballerina dress.

 - Cue the Flying Pigs: Hailey says this about them being in a ballet world, as it's just that hard to believe.